 - Yorktown - one of America's outstanding small towns.

 - Yorktown Battlefield - where America won independence during the climactic battle of the American Revolution.

-- Yorktown Victory Center - museum of the American Revolution chronicles the struggle for independence from the beginnings of colonial unrest to the formation of the new nation.
+- American Revolution Museum at Yorktown - museum of the American Revolution chronicles the struggle for independence from the beginnings of colonial unrest to the formation of the new nation.
 Features indoor gallery exhibits and outdoor re-creations of a Continental Army encampment and 1780s farm.

 - Williamsburg - see some of Virginia's most popular attractions:

 The 105-mile Skyline Drive winds along the crest of the Blue Ridge Mountains starting at Front Royal heading to Waynesboro, where it meets the Blue Ridge Parkway.

 Known as "America's Favorite Drive," the 469-mile Blue Ridge Parkway meanders from Shenandoah National Park in Virginia to the Great Smoky Mountains National Park in North Carolina.

 The parkway follows the Appalachian Mountain chain and provides some of the most spectacular scenery in the world, ranging from 650 to 6,000 feet in elevation.
 Scenic overlooks, historic structures, walking trails and waterfalls are just some of the highlights along the parkway, including:

 - Mabry Mill - one of the most photographed sites in the nation.
 Explore the mill, a blacksmith shop, wheelwright's and a whiskey still.